apache/reef/website/src/site/markdown/glossary.md

 It is convenient to think of a Context as a `Configuration` that gets merged with the `Configuration` supplied for Tasks and child Contexts.
 While not entirely true (see below), this view allows us to show just *why* Contexts are a convenient construct.

 It is often the case that subsequent tasks that get executed on an Evaluator want access to the same Configuration variables and / or the same objects.
 Consider a simple `LinkedList` bound to a named parameter.
-If that linked list is part of the subsequent Task `Configurations` submited, each Task will get its very *own* `LinkedList`.
+If that linked list is part of the subsequent Task `Configurations` submitted, each Task will get its very *own* `LinkedList`.
 If the named parameter is bound in the Context `Configuration`, all Tasks subsequently submitted to the Context will get the very *same* `LinkedList` instance.

 ####Contexts are (Tang) Injectors

 This mechanism is implemented by using Tang's `Injector`s.
-On the Evaluator, a Task is launched by first *forking* the Context's `Injector` with the Task`Configuration` and then requesting an instance of the `Task` interface from that forked `Injector`.
+On the Evaluator, a Task is launched by first *forking* the Context's `Injector` with the Task `Configuration` and then requesting an instance of the `Task` interface from that forked `Injector`.
 By this mechanism and the fact that objects are singletons with respect to an `Injector` in Tang, object sharing can be implemented.
-All objects already instantiated on the Context `Injector` will also be referenced by the Task`Injector`.
+All objects already instantiated on the Context `Injector` will also be referenced by the Task `Injector`.
 Hence, the `LinkedList` in the example above would be shared amongst subsequent Task `Injectors` in the construction of the `Task` instance.

 ###<a name="driver"></a>Driver